Improving Hotel Customer Service

 Additionally, hotel staffers who know they’re providing excellent customer service can take pride in their work.
 This enhances their morale and esprit de corps.
 That in turn helps them work as a team and promotes employee retention.

 You probably had some sense of all that.
-If you’re hotel is like many others, however, it’s possible you could still benefit from some customer service pointers.
+If your hotel is like many others, however, it’s possible you could still benefit from some customer service pointers.
 Here are eight likely to prove particularly helpful.

 Know the Customer